 about the artist

 Isa Estrada (they/she), b.
-1997, is a queer, mixed-Indigenous artist (San Luis Rey Band of Mission Indians/Luiseño tribal member, Chicane, Scandinavian, and Irish) whose work centers primarily in oil painting but spans across beadwork, sculpture, performance, and more.
+1997, is a queer, mixed-Indigenous artist (San Luis Rey Band of Mission Indians/Luiseño tribal member, Chicane, Scandinavian, and Irish) whose work centers primarily in oil painting but spans across beadwork, sculpture, performance, installation, and more.
 Moving between California and Minnesota throughout their life has shaped an interest in transition and relationships; exploring how place, history, and identity intersect in the body and material.
 Isa intuitively layers gestures, textures, and rhythms with emotional weight as exploration.
 Their practice is rooted in inquiry, creating work that gives space for conversation and connection.